TIBCOSoftware/snappydata/docs/quickstart/snappydataquick_start.md

 ```

 For more details, refer to [Starting SnappyData Cluster](/howto/start_snappy_cluster.md).
-You can connect to SnappyData shell and run the `select id, kind, netservers from sys.members;` query to view the cluster members.
+You can connect to [Snappy SQL shell](#connectsnappyshell) and run the `select id, kind, netservers from sys.members;` query to view the cluster members.

 		./bin/snappy
 		connect client '127.0.0.1:1527';